kernelim/with-overlayfs/README.md

 ## Common Linux distributions

 The required packages are make, g++, automake, autoconf, libtool, and the ronn nodejs package.
-With all the dependencies, it can be built as such:
+With all the dependencies, it can be built and installed as such:

 ```